interledger-deprecated/tutorials/streaming-payments.md

 * using the `Pay` header in your shop and your client
 * using the ILP packet
 * streaming payments
+* deterministically picking a hashlock condition based on a Pre-Shared Key (PSK)

 ## The Pay Header

 We'll change the Letter Shop from the previous tutorial a bit, to `shop2.js`.
-Instead of using a human-readable "Payment Required" message that starts with "Please ...", we will now use a machine-readable http header, and a condition that is generated deterministically.
+Instead of using a human-readable "Payment Required" message that starts with "Please ...", we will now use a machine-readable http header, and a fulfillment/condition pair that is generated deterministically from a secret that's shared between the shop and the client.

 Starting with the last part, `http.createServer`, you can see the flow of the http server is a bit simpler; when a request comes in it sends headers, and